Modular Relations of the Tutte Symmetric Function: The Kernel of

 Note that our condition ensures that no vertex has two distinct neighbors that are greater than it.
 Thus, $G$ cannot contain a cycle, since then the least vertex in the cycle would violate this.
 We may conclude then that $G$ is a forest.

 Now, let $C$ be an arbitrary connected component of $G$, and let $v_0$ be the largest vertex in $C$.
 Suppose that there exists $v \in V(C)-v_0$ such that $vv_0 \notin E(G)$.
 Then, as $C$ is a tree, there is a unique path from $v$ to $v_0$ containing at least one vertex other than $v$ and $v_0$.
 Let $v_1$ be the vertex in this path that is adjacent to $v_0$, and let $v_2$ be the other vertex of the $vv_0$ path that $v_1$ is adjacent to (it may be $v$).
 Then the triple $\{v_1, v_2, v_0\}$ violates our condition, since $\{v_1v_2, v_1v_0, v_2v_0\} \cap E(G)$ contains at least two edges, and they are not the two edges incident to the largest vertex $v_0$.
 This is a contradiction, and it follows that for every $v \in V(C)-v_0$, we have $vv_0 \in E(G)$.

-But now clearly for every distinct pair of vertices $w_1 < w_2$ in $V(C) - v_0$, we have $w_1w_2 \notin E(G)$, as otherwise the triple $w_1 < w_2 < v_0$ would violate our condition.
-Thus, the component $C$ is precisely a star rooted at $v_0$, and applying this conclusion over all connected components of $G$ finishes the proof.
+Since $C$ is a tree, this accounts for all edges of $C$, and the result follows.

 \end{proof}